DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 row | [TableRow](table-view.md#table-row) | Specifies an editing table row with applied changes column | [TableColumn](table-view.md#table-column) | Specifies a table column addRow | () => void | Creates a new row
-allowAdding | bool | Specifies if a new row can be created commandTemplate | (args: [CommandArgs](#command-args)) => ReactElement | A component that renders command controls within the command column cell style | Object | Styles that should be applied to the root cell element
+allowAdding | boolean | Specifies if a new row can be created commandTemplate | (args: [CommandArgs](#command-args)) => ReactElement | A component that renders command controls within the command column cell style | Object | Styles that should be applied to the root cell element